 Across all these areas, RPA can help boost employee engagement within the business.
 It can help teach the company and business leaders about the growing issue surrounding the ethics of robots and AI as the issue becomes a more pressing one.
-And, by winning in the market through both improved performance and having better workers, those who deploy RPA successfully will be better placed compared to rivals who do not, that risk lagging further behind.
+And, by winning in the market through both improved performance and having better workers, those who deploy RPA successfully and set about combining their human and digital workers to form an augmented workforce will be better placed compared to rivals who do not, that risk lagging further behind.

 RPA in the Workplace

 As part of automation trials, advanced efforts to drive automation across a business or a goal of continuous improvement across the business, RPA can achieve 31% higher financial performance and 30% greater business performance than their non-augmented counterparts.